straightlab/compgenomics_minicourse/2021_edition/04_mysterySampleID.md

 cd $GROUP_SCRATCH/biochem_minicourse_2021/$me/data/sampleX
 mkdir -p blast

-#We can set a variable for this blast database so we don't have to type out the full path eachtime
+#We also need to point blast to the taxonomy database which we can do by running the following:
-export BLASTDB=/scratch/groups/astraigh/biochem_minicourse_2021/shared/blastdb/full_final
+export BLASTDB="/scratch/groups/astraigh/biochem_minicourse_2021/shared/blastdb"

 #run blast
-blastn -query basecalled/guppy/split/barcode20/merged/mysample.head.fasta -db BLASTDB -num_threads 4 > blast/mysample.rawoutput.first50.txt
+blastn -query basecalled/guppy/split/barcode20/merged/mysample.head.fasta -db $myblastdb -num_threads 4 > blast/mysample.rawoutput.first50.txt
 ```

 Taking a look at this file with `less` shows that this command returns the blast hits in a format similar to that of we ontain when running blast online.